-FOST-EVENT NATINGS AND NEMEDIAE ACTIONS [2.2] RATING SUMMARY OF DAMAGE REMEDIAL ACTIONS Α No significant event-induced damage observed.
+· · · · · · · · · · · · · · · · · · · RATING SUMMARY OF DAMAGE REMEDIAL ACTIONS Α No significant event-induced damage observed.
 No further action required.
-The berthing system may continue operations.
-BMinor to moderate event-induced damage observed but all primary structural elements and electrical/mechanical systems are sound.Repairs or mitigation may be required to remain operational.
-To berthing system may continue operations.
+The berthing system may continue operations. В Minor to moderate event-induced damage observed but all primary structural elements and electrical/mechanical systems are sound.
 Repairs or mitigation may be required to remain operational.
 The berthing system may continue operations. С Moderate to major event-induced damage observed which may have significantly affected the load bearing capacity of primary structural elements or the functionality of key electrical/mechanical systems.
 Repairs or mitigation may be necessary to resume or remain operational.
 The berthing system may be allowed to resume limited operations.
-Major event-induced damage has resulted in localized or widespread The berthing system may not resume operations until the deficiencies are corrected.
+D Major event-induced damage has resulted in localized or widespread failure of primary structural components; or the functionality of key electrical/ mechanical systems has been significantly affected.
+Additional failures are possible or likely to occur.
+The berthing system may not resume operations until the deficiencies are corrected.

-POST-EVENT RATINGS AND REMEDIAL ACTIONS [2.2]
+TABLE 31F-2-9 POST-EVENT RATINGS AND REMEDIAL ACTIONS [2.2]